douglasteeple/DIGITS_Traffic_Signs/README.md

 </table>
 </center>

 The images are processed by a bash script (<a href="doit.sh">doit.sh</a>) that I wrote that calls Python tools included with the LISA distribution.
 The script creates a single CSV index file that references the images in all of the subdirectories of the LISA distribution and crops the actual sign into image sets for training and validation that is uploaded to the DIGITS directory.
-The CSV file contains fields that reference the source image and coordinates of the sign:
+The CSV file contains useful fields that reference the source image, tag and coordinates of the sign:

 ```
 Filename;Annotation tag;Upper left corner X;Upper left corner Y;Lower right corner X;Lower right corner Y;Occluded,On another road;Origin file;Origin frame number;Origin track;Origin track frame number
 ```